nivedithabhandary/Dockerized-Flask-App/README.md

 - We then use the route() decorator to tell Flask what URL should trigger our function.
 - The function is given a name which is also used to generate URLs for that particular function, and returns the message we want to display in the user’s browser.
 - When deploying to a webserver it is important to register which requirements we need.
 We do this by adding requirements.txt file.
+- Docker can build images automatically by reading the instructions from a Dockerfile.
+A Dockerfile is a text document that contains all the commands we would normally execute manually in order to build a Docker image.
+By calling docker build from terminal, we can have Docker build the image step by step, executing the instructions successively.